 The Pension Protection Act of 2006 ("PPA") was signed into law in August 2006 and went into effect in January 2008.
 The stated goal of the PPA is to improve the funding of pension plans.
 Plans in an under-funded status will be required to increase employer contributions to improve the funding level within PPA timelines.
 The impact of recent declines in the world equity and other financial markets have had and could continue to have a material negative impact on pension plan assets and the status of required funding under the PPA.
-The Company participates in several multi-employer pension plans that provide defined benefits to certain employees covered by labor contracts.
-These plans are not administered by the Company and contributions are determined in accordance with provisions of negotiated labor contracts.
-Current information with respect to the Company's proportionate share of the over- and under-funded status of all actuarially computed value of vested benefits over these pension plans' net assets is not available as the Company relies on third parties outside its control to provide such information.
-The Company knows that three of these multi-employer plans were under-funded as of the latest available information, some of which is over a year old.
-The Company has no ability to compel the plan trustees to provide more current information.
-In June 2009, the Company received a notice of a mass withdrawal termination and a notice of initial withdrawal liability from one of these underfunded plans.
+The Company participates in various multi-employer pension plans which provide defined benefits to certain employees covered by labor contracts.
+These plans are not administered by the Company and contributions are determined in accordance with provisions of negotiated labor contracts to meet their pension benefit obligations to their participants.
+The Company's contributions to each individual multiemployer plan represent less than 5% of the total contributions to each such plan.
+Based on the most currently available information, the Company has determined that, if a withdrawal were to occur, withdrawal liabilities on two of the plans in which the Company currently participates could be material to the Company.
+With respect to the other multiemployer pension plans in which the Company participates and which are not individually significant, five plans have certified as critical or red zone and one plan has certified as endangered or yellow zone as defined by the PPA.
+In June 2009, the Company received a notice of a mass withdrawal termination and a notice of initial withdrawal liability from a multi-employer plan in which it participated.
 The Company had anticipated this event and as a result had accrued approximately \$3.2 million as of January 3, 2009 based on the most recent information that was probable and estimable for this plan.
 The plan had given a notice of redetermination liability in December 2009.
-In the second quarter of fiscal 2010, the Company received further third party information confirming the future payout related to this multi-employer plan.
+In Fiscal 2010, the Company received further third party information confirming the future payout related to this multi-employer plan.
 As a result, the Company reduced its liability to approximately \$1.2 million.
-In April 2010, another underfunded multi-employer plan in which the Company participates gave notification of partial withdrawal liability.
-As of January 1, 2011, the Company has an accrued liability of approximately \$1.1 million representing the present value of scheduled withdrawal liability payments under this multi-employer plan.
-While the Company has no ability to calculate a possible current liability for underfunded multi-employer plans that could terminate or could require additional funding under the PPA, the amounts could be material.
+In Fiscal 2010, another underfunded multi-employer plan in which the Company participates gave notification of partial withdrawal liability.
+As of December 31, 2011, the Company has an accrued liability of approximately \$1.0 million representing the present value of scheduled withdrawal liability payments under this multi-employer plan.
+While the Company has no ability to calculate a possible current liability for under-funded multi-employer plans that could terminate or could require additional funding under the PPA, the amounts could be material.